atulmgupta/docker-consul/README.md

-# Demo using docker Consul Server and Client
+# Demo using Docker Consul Server and Client

 Execute Command
 ```